 March 1: Russian troops take over Crimea without firing a shot.
 The Kiev government and its Western supporters are powerless to react.
 U.S. President Barack Obama calls Putin to demand the troops’ withdrawal.

 March 2: Ukraine appeals for international help, fearing a wider Russian invasion.
 Supporters on both sides take to the streets of Ukrainian cities and of Moscow.
-The U.S. says it believes Russia has more than 6,000 troops in Crimea.
 The Group of Seven suspends preparations for June’s G-8 summit in Russia.

 March 3: Ukraine says there are as many as 16,000 Russian troops in Crimea.
 Russia says the troops were deployed at the request of Yanukovych.
 The main Russian stock index falls 12 percent; Russia’s central bank raises its main interest rate 1.5 percentage points.